rcbops/spc-training/install_swift.md

 	knife role list
     knife environment list
     knife environment edit swift-private-cloud

+In your environment, ensure that the configured swift endpoints are configured with your proxy server's ip address.

+The provided environment is the minimal specification for installing swift.
+More information on configuration options is available in environments.md as well as the default attributes files for swift-private-cloud and swift-lite.
+Generally it is preferable to set swift-private-cloud attributes when they exist.

 We've already uploaded a minimal environment and the cookbooks you will need.
 We've taken the liberty of installing chef client on all